icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 ### Playbooks

 I mentioned playbooks briefly above.
 The idea is that you should write down everything you do to your production environment, especially if you ever plan on doing it again.
+Things I like to have written up:

+ - Create a database snapshot
+ - Restore a database snapshot
+ - Turn up a new app server
+ - Create read-only database slaves and point the apps at them
+ - Common useful SQL queuries
+ - How to setup the dev environment

 ### Backups